Recap / Justice League S 2 E 5 And 6 Only A Dream

 - Fright Death Trap: Destiny's powers work on the same principle as the "Scared Stiff" variant—with the exception that you don't have to be in poor health for it to work.

-- From Nobody to Nightmare Lord: guess who.
+- From Nobody to Nightmare: Guess who.
 Dee was working for Lex Luthor and running some illegal operation when the League busted it.
 (Which seems to be why his version of the events and theirs are completely different.)
 Whatever the case, this seems to be a situation where someone thought to be a Mook came back with a vengeance.
+Batman also discusses this, noting how Odysseus told Polyphemus that his name was "Nobody" before blinding him.

-- Giving Someone the Pointer Finger: Lois does this in Superman's dream, accusing him of "hiding something", right before her death.
+- Giving Someone the Pointer Finger: Lois points at Clark in Superman's dream, accusing him of "hiding something", right before her death.

 - Hoist by His Own Petard: While trying to inject Batman with a sleeping drug, Destiny accidentally doses himself.
 Then he falls victim to the same powers he's been using on the League all episode.